cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 Specification: https://github.com/shanewholloway/js-cbor-codec/blob/master/docs/CBOR-259-spec--explicit-maps.md

-The above proposed tag 128 may be used instead to guide a JavaScript decoder into intepreting a CBOR map as a JavaScript Map instead of an Object.
+The above proposed tag 128 may be used instead to guide a JavaScript decoder into interpreting a CBOR map as a JavaScript Map instead of an Object.

 ### Tag 275

 Specification: https://github.com/ecorm/cbor-tag-text-key-map

-The above proposed tag 132 may be used instead to guide a decoder into intepreting a CBOR map as a JavaScript-like Object having only text string keys.
+The above proposed tag 132 may be used instead to guide a decoder into interpreting a CBOR map as a JavaScript-like Object having only text string keys.
 The decoder would have to verify the first key to establish that the map has uniform text string keys.

 ### Tag TBD279 ###